kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 ## {{% heading "prerequisites" %}}

 {{< note >}}
-Sysctl is a Linux-sepcific command-line tool used to configure various kernal parameters and it is not available on non-Linux operating systems.
+`sysctl` is a Linux-specific command-line tool used to configure various kernel parameters and it is not available on non-Linux operating systems.
 {{< /note >}}